vankur017/Flix-Gpt/README.md

 ############## IMP NOTICE ######

-Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls
+->Get Software from "https://one.one.one.one" and install it to not face any network provider issue while making API calls
 ![alt text](image.png)

+->Open this Warp App by cloudflare and turn it on

 # To Start Server Locally:-